 St Bees - A Cumbrian Coast Village

-St Bees is one of the most popular holiday destinations on the Cumbrian Coast, thanks to its long sandy beach and the towering cliffs of St Bees Head; the only Heritage Coast between Scotland and Wales.
+St Bees on the Cumbrian Coast is a popular holiday destination, thanks to its long sandy beach and the cliffs of St Bees Head; the only Heritage Coast between Scotland and Wales, and home to the large RSPB sea bird reserve.
 The beach has a promenade and visitor facilities, and is the start of the Wainwright Coast to Coast Walk to Robin Hood’s Bay.
-The RSPB bird reserve on the Head is the only cliff-nesting seabird colony in North West England.

 The village’s history goes back over 1,000 years.
-It has a Norman Priory dating from 1120 dedicated to our own Saint Bega, said to have landed from Ireland about AD 850, and an independent school founded in 1583.
-The charming Main Street curves up from the railway station, and has three pubs, a shop and a railway museum.
+It has a large Norman church dating from 1120 dedicated to our own Saint Bega, and an Elizabethan school founded in 1583.
+The charming Main Street curves up from the railway station, and has pubs, a shop and a railway museum.

-St Bees is only a few miles from the English Lake District National Park, making it an ideal base to explore the Western Lakes and the Cumbrian Coast.
+St Bees is only a few miles from the English Lake District National Park, making it an ideal base to explore the Western Lakes.

 Visitor information